 2.2.5 NFPA 58 Container Separation Distances

-The table below was taken from page 32 of the NFPA 58 standard, showing the separation distances between containers which are mounded, above-ground or between containers.
+The table below from page 32 of the NFPA 58 standard shows the separation distances between mounded, above-ground containers or between containers.

 Figure 9: Table showing the storage container separation distances.

-NFPA 58 does not contain any visual layouts, but the tables are easy to read.
+NFPA 58 contains no visual layouts, but the tables are easy to read.

 2.2.6 SANS 10087-3:2008 Edition 4 Separation Distances

-In the following section you will find most of SANS separation distance layouts and tables.
-In this case it is much easier to find the information needed to ensure the correct standards are followed with your new plant layout.
+In the following section, you will find most of the SANS separation distance layouts and tables.
+This makes it much easier to find the information needed to ensure the correct standards are followed with your new plant layout.

 Figure 10: Table showing the separation distances for: “adjacent containers, important buildings, groups of buildings or adjoining property that can be built upon.”

-Figure 12: Depiction of a section of a storage facility plant layout, with recommended safety distances for above ground combined fuel/gas facilities.
-(Page 36, SANS 10087-3).
+Figure 12: Depiction of a storage facility plant layout section, with recommended safety distances for above-ground combined fuel/gas facilities (Page 36, SANS 10087-3).

-Figure 12.1: The Figure shows the recommended safety distances for gas ONLY fuel installations.
+Figure 12.1 shows the recommended safety distances for gas ONLY fuel installations.

 Figure 12.2: Continuation of Figure 12.1.

-In figures 10 through 12, it is noticeable that using SANS 10087-3 is more user-friendly.
-Whether you are designing a plant layout that will consist of white products and LPG or only a LPG site, there are enough safety distances to do so.
+Figures 10 through 12 show that using SANS 10087-3 is more user-friendly.
+Whether you are designing a plant layout consisting of white products and LPG or only an LPG site, there are enough safety distances to do so.

-Please remember to refer the latest versions of the codes to ensure you comply with the rules and regulations.
-Although much does not change from version to version, it will still be an advantage to apply good engineering practice to any design.
+Please remember to refer to the latest codes to ensure you comply with the rules and regulations.
+Although much does not change from version to version, applying good engineering practice to any design will still be advantageous.

 3 Piping Installations

-To ensure safety of personal and assets on site, careful planning should be taken into account when designing and installing piping in the correct manner, using the recommended type of material in accordance with the standards and codes.
-This will reduce failure of the piping during its life span/facility.
-NFPA 58 states that certain piping either indoors or outdoors has certain pressure requirements.
-SANS 10087 has a similar requirement but has a in-depth scope of the material which can be used compared to that of NFPA 58.
+To ensure the safety of personnel and assets on site, careful planning should be taken into account when designing and installing piping correctly, using the recommended type of material following the standards and codes.
+This will reduce the piping’s failure during its life span/facility.
+NFPA 58 states that certain piping, either indoors or outdoors, has certain pressure requirements.
+SANS 10087 has a similar requirement but has an in-depth scope of the material that can be used compared to that of NFPA 58.

-Figure 13: Comparison between NFPA58 and SANS 10087-3 in terms of piping installation requirements.
+Figure 13: Comparison between NFPA58 and SANS 10087-3 regarding piping installation requirements.

-Figure 14: Continuation of Figure 13 which compares NFPA58 with SANS 10087-3 in terms of piping installation requirements.
+Figure 14: This is a continuation of Figure 13, which compares NFPA58 with SANS 10087-3 regarding piping installation requirements.

 4 Road Tanker Loading

-NFPA 58 standards and codes state cargo tanker transporting flammable liquids must comply with federal DOT carrier safety regulations, which includes the piping and fitments on the road tanker.
-The standards and codes also have certain safety measures to ensure that LPG is transported between the tanker and the container in a safe manner.
-SANS 10087 standards and codes only states that the risk which the tanker presents to the bulk storage facility must be addressed and that all truck tanker must carry powder fire extinguishers.
+NFPA 58 standards and codes state that cargo tankers transporting flammable liquids must comply with federal DOT carrier safety regulations, including piping and fitments on the road tanker.
+The standards and codes also include certain safety measures to ensure that LPG is transported safely between the tanker and the container.
+SANS 10087 standards and codes only state that the tanker’s risk to the bulk storage facility must be addressed and that all truck tankers must carry powder fire extinguishers.

-Figure 15: The Figure refers to the general design of a LPG transport tanker.
+Figure 15: The Figure refers to the general design of an LPG transport tanker.

 Figure 17: SANS 10087-3 Fire protection details.
-In the last row, only firefighting recommendations are listed and no mention is made to safety distances.
+Only firefighting recommendations are listed in the last row, and no mention is made of safety distances.

 5 Rail Tanker Loading

 Each code states the following about rail tanker loading (transfer between containers).
-Both SANS 10087 and NFPA 58 codes state that a qualified person must be present at all times during connection, filling and disconnect from the rail tankers to the store facilities.
+Both SANS 10087 and NFPA 58 codes state that a qualified person must always be present during connection, filling and disconnect from the rail tankers to the store facilities.

 Figure 18: Comparison between NFPA58 and SANS 10087-3 of rail tanker loading.